Become a aerospace engineering graduate student

 International Applicants: IBT/TOEFL, IELTS, or PTE Requirements

-Please see the university's policy on English language requirements here.
+Please see the University of Maryland Graduate School's policy on English Language Proficiency Requirements here.

 The Aerospace Engineering Graduate Program encourages applicants with other related engineering backgrounds to apply to our program.
 The Graduate Admissions Committee may recommend that an incoming student take selected undergraduate courses before the core courses.